jupyterlite/xeus/README.md

 #### xeus-python kernel

-To create a `xeus-python` kernel with a custom environment, one creates an `environment.yaml` file with `xeus-python` and the desiered dependencies.
+To load a `xeus-python` kernel with a custom environment, create an `environment.yaml` file with `xeus-python` and the desired dependencies.
 Here is an example with `numpy` as a additional dependency:

 ```yaml
 name: xeus-lite-wasm